Creating and managing blogs

 Managing posts

-For each post are options to: edit, preview, copy URL, un/publish, and delete.
+For each post are options to edit, translate, preview, publish/unpublish, copy, archive, and generate QR code.

 Adding a blog to a careers page or template

-To feature a blog post or list of posts on your careers site or job page, follow the steps to edit your page or template, then choose the relevant content block from the drop down.
+To feature a blog post or list of posts on your careers site or job page, follow the steps to edit your page or template, then choose the relevant content block from the Content Block Library.

 Configuring the blog posts list block works a lot like the jobs list block.

-If using a Blog Post Page, it’s possible to leverage the blog post routing functionality to display a different hero image, and when available, the ability to display the blog post image.
-This avoids the needs to have multiple templates.
+If you're using a Blog Post Page, it’s possible to leverage the blog post routing functionality to display a different hero image, and when available, the ability to display the blog post image.
+This avoids the need to have multiple templates.

 2. Click the Careers Website tab.

-3. In the Settings section, click the relevant item, for example: Blog Post Page.
+3. Under the Settings section, click the relevant item, e.g., Blog Post Page.

 4. Click the Add Row icon to add a row of the relevant dimensions.
 Alternatively, if an Image block already exists, navigate to it and click the Edit Block button.

-8. In the Image pop up configure as required, but from the Image Selection drop down, select Blog post's image when available.
+7. In the Image modal, configure as required, but from the Image Selection drop-down, select Blog post's image when available.